ufal/UMR/doc/eventive-concepts.md

-# Summary: How to distinguish events and npn-events
+# Summary: How to distinguish events and non-events

 ## 1. "Non-Action" verbs  in references and modification